KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 1. An article from the Dutch newspaper [De Telegraaf from 1985](https://commons.wikimedia.org/w/index.php?title=File:Newspaper_article_-_De_Telegraaf_-_Date_09-07-1985_-_Bank_robbery_-_Rob_Kaman_-_Kickboxing.jpg), still under copyright, as it was published less than 70 years ago.
 It cannot have a CC0 license.
 2. An article from the Dutch newspaper [Trouw from 1974](https://commons.wikimedia.org/w/index.php?title=File:Advertentie_Pottenbakkerij_Henk_en_Lieske_Potters_in_Trouw_dd_22_maart_1974.jpg).
 Still under copyright, as it was published less than 70 years ago.
 We must assume that the copyright is held by the newspaper publisher, unless proven otherwise.
 3. An article from the Dutch newspaper [Algemeen Dagblad from 1966](https://commons.wikimedia.org/w/index.php?title=File:Ad_25_6_1966.jpg).
 Still under copyright, as it was published less than 70 years ago.
 We must assume that the copyright is held by the newspaper publisher, unless proven otherwise.
-Futhermore, it can not have a CCO license.
+Futhermore, it cannot have a CC0 license.
 4. The text [Het Binnenhof en Het Vaderland from 1956](https://commons.wikimedia.org/w/index.php?title=File:Een_oproep_van_Duco_Sickinghe_(1888-1983)_in_dagblad_Het_Binnenhof_en_Het_Vaderland_(1956).jpg) by [Duco Wilhelm Sickinghe](https://nl.wikipedia.org/wiki/Duco_Wilhelm_Sickinghe).
 According to Dutch coppyright law, this article is still under copyright, as the author died in 1983 and the article was published less than 70 years ago.
 So we must assume that the copyright is still with the (heirs of the) author or with the newspaper publisher, unless proven otherwise.
 Futhermore, it cannot have a CC-BY license.

 All deletion requests were granted immediately and the files were deleted quickly.